dotnet/docs/docs/framework/winforms/controls/walkthrough-authoring-a-composite-control-with-visual-csharp.md

   - "user controls [C#]"
   - "custom controls [Windows Forms], creating" ms.assetid: f88481a8-c746-4a36-9479-374ce5f2e91f
+author: gewarren
+ms.author: gewarren
+manager: jillfra
 ---
-# Walkthrough: Authoring a Composite Control with Visual C\#
+# Walkthrough: Author a Composite Control with C\#

 Composite controls provide a means by which custom graphical interfaces can be created and reused.
 A composite control is essentially a component with a visual representation.
 As such, it might consist of one or more Windows Forms controls, components, or blocks of code that can extend functionality by validating user input, modifying display properties, or performing other tasks required by the author.
 Composite controls can be placed on Windows Forms in the same manner as other controls.
 In the first part of this walkthrough, you create a simple composite control called `ctlClock`.
 In the second part of the walkthrough, you extend the functionality of `ctlClock` through inheritance.